PelnaE/Phorumph/README.md

 ## What is it?

 It is a simple discussion board.
-Based on Kohana.
+I will create a simple and lightweight discussion board, what do not need big resources etc.

 ## Can I use it for real discussion board?

-No, and I do not recomend to use it.
-I need time to develop some required features.
+No, and I do not recomend to use it, because there are many tasks, what will be finished till December.

 ## Can I contact you?

 I am at [twitter - @reGative](https://twitter.com/reGative 'reGative @ twitter').
+Of course, you can send email - regative [at] gmail.com